United States Marine Corps: World War II

 Photograph of the Marine Corps War Memorial, which depicts the second U.S. flag-raising atop Mount Suribachi, on Iwo Jima.
 The memorial is modeled on Joe Rosenthal's famous Raising the Flag on Iwo Jima.

 In 1942, the Navy Seabees were created with the Marine Corps providing their organization and military training.
 Many Seabee units were issued the USMC standard issue and were re-designated "Marine".
-Despite the Corps giving them their military organization and military training, issuing them uniforms, and redesignating their units, the Seabees remained Navy.
+Despite the Marine Corps giving them their military organization and military training, issuing them uniforms, and redesignating their units, the Seabees remained Navy.
 (Note: See: 17th Marines, 18th Marines, 19th Marines, and 20th Marines) USMC historian Gordon L. Rottmann writes that one of the "Navy's biggest contributions to the Marine Corps during WWII was the creation of the Seabees."

 Despite Secretary of the Navy James Forrestal's prediction that the Marine flag raising at Iwo Jima meant "a Marine Corps for the next five hundred years", the Corps faced an immediate institutional crisis following the war because of a suddenly shrunken budget.
 Army generals pushing for a strengthened and reorganized defense establishment attempted to fold the Marine mission and assets into the Navy and Army.
-Drawing on hastily assembled Congressional support, and with the assistance of the so-called "Revolt of the Admirals", the Marine Corps rebuffed such efforts to dismantle the Corps, resulting in statutory protection of the Marine Corps in the National Security Act of 1947.
+Drawing on hastily assembled congressional support, and with the assistance of the so-called "Revolt of the Admirals", the Marine Corps rebuffed such efforts to dismantle the Marine Corps, resulting in statutory protection of the Marine Corps in the National Security Act of 1947.
 Shortly afterward, in 1952 the Douglas–Mansfield Act afforded the commandant an equal voice with the Joint Chiefs of Staff on matters relating to the Marines and established the structure of three active divisions and air wings that remain today.